SkretasLab/ProteoSeeker/README.md

 4. Science Director Georgios Skretas: skretas@fleming.gr

 # License
 This project is licensed under the GPLv3 License.
-See the LICENSE(LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.